Donde Quiera Que Estés: Critical reception and legacy

 The song was nominated for Vocal Duo of the Year at the 1994 Tejano Music Awards, where the Barrio Boyzz and Selena performed the track.
 John Lannert of Billboard called "Donde Quiera Que Estés" a "pop/dance monster" during its reign on the top of Latin charts in 1994.
 After Selena's death, Lannert wrote a retrospective article on the singer for Billboard released on 10 June 1995, he called "Donde Quiera Que Estés" a "pop duet smash".
 After Selena was inducted into the Billboard Latin Music Hall of Fame on that same issue, Lannert allude the song as being a "rhythmic pop number".
 On his album review of Dreaming of You, Paul Verna of Billboard called the track a "smash collaboration".
 Marco Torres wrote in the Houston Press that "Donde Quiera Que Estés" is "probably the best music video of all time".
 He further wrote that Selena "showcases her pop-princess qualities by teaming up with New York City Latino pop group [the] Barrio Boyzz".
 Torres also states that "this song about first loves is the perfect balance of harmony, sultry whispers and Selena's ability to turn an otherwise mediocre song into a spectacular hit."
 The Argus-Press believed that "Donde Quiera Que Estés" and Selena's subsequent single "Amor Prohibido", were added on Dreaming of You to "show how her style grew."
 Reviewing "Wherever You Are", Howard Cohen and Fernando Gonzalez of The Day, called the track a hip-hop number.

 Salsa singers Isidro Infante and La Elite covered the song for the tribute album Familia RMM Recordando a Selena (1996).
 For the live televised tribute concert Selena ¡VIVE! in April 2005, Aleks Syntek and Fey performed and recorded the song.
 It was later made available for the album of the concert, released on 10 May 2005.
 Syntek later re-released the song for his compilation album 3 Décadas de Duetos (2012).
-In March 2010, the music video for "Donde Queira Que Estés" and other Selena music videos formed part of a tribute to mark the fifteenth anniversary of the singer's death.
+In March 2010, the music video for "Donde Quiera Que Estés" and other Selena music videos formed part of a tribute to mark the fifteenth anniversary of the singer's death.
 It was broadcast to 42 million homes nationwide on Music Choice On Demand in the United States for a limited time.